No-logs VPN claims for UK users: audits, metadata and retention

 Activity logs vs metadata: the line that matters

-A serious no-logs policy should clearly ban activity logs: websites visited, DNS history, app traffic, downloads, and content-level traces.
+A serious no-logs policy should ban activity logs: websites visited, DNS history, app traffic, downloads, and content-level traces.
 That is the red line.
 Operational metadata is more complicated.
 Some systems may briefly process connection timestamps or node health data to keep the service working.
-The honest question is whether that metadata is minimized, anonymized, and protected well enough that it cannot become a behavior diary later.
+The honest question is whether that metadata is minimized, anonymized, and protected well enough that it cannot become a behaviour diary later.

 This distinction matters when users compare provider claims against reality.
 Someone reading VPN security basics or VPN vs proxy usually thinks about encryption first.
 But trust depends just as much on what remains after the session ends.
 If a provider can still reconstruct who connected, when, from where, and for how long, its “no-logs” promise may be technically true in one sense and still weak in practice.